Drake Maverick: NXT and second main roster run (2020–2021)

 On 12 April 2020, Maverick was announced as a participant in the Interim NXT Cruiserweight Title Tournament, representing Group A in the tournament.
 On 15 April 2020, Maverick was originally released from his WWE contract as part of budget cuts stemming from the COVID-19 pandemic.
 Despite this, he was still expected to compete in the Interim Cruiserweight Title tournament.
 Maverick's release was put into his storyline for the tournament, as he continuously stated that he was not going to leave WWE without the Cruiserweight Championship.
 He would get into the finals against El Hijo del Fantasma, when he was defeated.
 After the match, Maverick was offered an NXT contract by Triple H which he signed immediately, re-hiring Maverick after he was originally supposed to only work the tournament.

 Soon after, Maverick would form a tag team with Killian Dain.
 On 23 December episode of NXT, Maverick and Dain lost to NXT Tag Team Champions Danny Burch and Oney Lorcan in a Tag Team Street Fight match for the Tag Team titles.
 Following this, both Maverick and Dain entered the 2021 Dusty Rhodes Tag Team Classic, and they defeated Curt Stallion and August Grey in the first round on 15 January episode of 205 Live.
 However, the duo were eliminated in the second round by MSK on 27 January episode of NXT.
 On the NXT Takeover: Stand & Deliver pre-show, Maverick and Dain defeated Breezango (Tyler Breeze and Fandango) to earn a future NXT Tag Team Championship match.
 Maverick and Dain would receive their title opportunity on the following episode of NXT where they faced the reigning champions, MSK, in a losing effort.
 After the match Dain and Maverick were both attacked by Imperium.
 On 25 June, Dain was released from his WWE contract, thus disbanding the team.
-Following Dain's release, Maverick would then form a tag team with the debuting Grayson Waller, where they faced off against Imperium's Marcel Barthel and Fabian Aichner on the 24 August 2021 episode of NXT in a losing effort.
-Maverick then faced Ridge Holland on the premiere episode of NXT 2.0 on September 14 in a losing effort, marking his final appearance for the brand.
+Maverick faced Ridge Holland on the premiere episode of NXT 2.0 on September 14 in a losing effort, marking his final appearance for the brand.

 Maverick returned to the main roster after being drafted to the Raw brand as part of the 2021 Draft, and won the 24/7 Championship twice.
 He was once again released from WWE on 18 November.